• Skip to primary navigation

 How to File an Infant Wrongful Death Claim for Compensation

-You will need expert guidance to file an infant wrongful death claim to seek justice and compensation.
+You will need expert guidance to file an infant wrongful death lawsuit to seek justice and compensation.

 A lawyer experienced in medical malpractice can help you file this claim and give you the best chance of getting compensation for the loss of your child.

-There are statutes of limitation, forms to complete, and proof to collect, and a good lawyer can make sure it is all done correctly.
+There are statutes of limitation, forms to complete, and proof to collect, and an experienced lawyer can ensure it is all done correctly.
 Your lawyer will also represent you in settlement discussions and at trial if it comes to that.

 Examples of Infant Wrongful Death Claims